The greatest life simulation series returns for a fourth installment

 There's no swimming pool, no toddlers, you're unable to view your Sims' place of work– the list is far too long and the conclusion is clear: Electronic Arts seem to have given themselves plenty of room to add future DLC with features that have been removed from the game.
 It seems to me to be an unfortunate approach, seeing as the "complete" game is already being sold at full price.

 This criticism aside, however, the game offers countless new activities that your Sims can do in town or at home.
 The range of objects you can purchase is already immense and original, as are the numerous outings that you can go on.
-It's a shame, however, that you now get a loading screen whenever your Sims move between lots and neighbourhoods, whereas The Sims 3 offered an open world where the action remained constant.
+It's a shame, however, that you now get a loading screen whenever your Sims move between lots and neighborhoods, whereas The Sims 3 offered an open world where the action remained constant.
 The good news is that there is a new community portal that allows you to share your creations online (characters and constructions).

 Great interface and artificial intelligence